-ervices and resources that are appropriate for the needs of the persons serve apport systems that are relevant to the lives of the persons served? unding issues pertinent to the referral process?
+w can you demonstrate or verify to the survey team that case managers mainta orking knowledge of: Services and resources that are appropriate for the needs of the persons served • Support systems that are relevant to the lives of the persons served? ı Funding issues pertinent to the referral process?